2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 Another scenario might be a stripped-down mobile website, in the name of saving costly download bandwidth, that loads fewer page assets such as large images or videos.

 In any case, it’s important that there is no loss of content between the mobile site and the desktop one.
-Otherwise, some of your content might not be seen by the search engines and you might experience a slip in your search rankings for those pages and overall.
+Otherwise, some of your content might not be seen by the search engines and you might experience a slip in your search rankings for those particular pages and overall.

-How to Optimize for the Mobile-first Index
+How to Optimize for the Mobile-First Index

 If you haven’t already, it’s time to optimize for mobile.